-17 In this context, "application" means, at a minimum a complete project description, site plan, and, if applicable, SEPA checklist.
+18 In this context, "application" means, at a minimum a complete project description, site plan, and, if applicable, SEPA checklist.
 Permittees may establish additional elements of a completed application.

-18 In this context "started construction" means the site work associated with, and directly related to the approved project has begun.
+19 In this context "started construction" means the site work associated with, and directly related to the approved project has begun.
 For example: grading the project site to final grade or utility installation.
 Simply clearing the project site does not constitute the start of construction.
 Permittees may establish additional requirements related to the start of construction.

-19 New Permittees shall meet the requirements of S5.C.4.a no later than December 31, 2017.
-The local program shall apply to all applications submitted on or after January 1, 2018 and shall apply to projects approved prior to January 1, 2018, which have not started construction by January 1, 2023.
+20 For Permittees in Lewis and Cowlitz counties: Prior to July 1, 2017, that have not started construction by June 30, 2022.
+For Lynden, Snoqualmie: Prior to January 1, 2018, that have not started construction by January 1, 2023.
+For Aberdeen: Prior to July 1, 2018, that have not started construction by June 30, 2023.
+Shelton and Clallam County shall adopt and make effective a local program that meets the requirements of S5.C.6.b(i) through (iii) no later than December 31, 2022.
+The local program shall apply to all applications submitted on or after January 1, 2023, and shall apply to applications submitted prior to January 1, 2023, which have not started construction by January 1, 2028.

-- of Ecology-approved basin plans or other similar water quality and quantity planning efforts.
-Such local requirements and thresholds shall provide equal protection of receiving waters and equal levels of pollutant control to those provided in Appendix 1.

-- ii.
-The local requirements shall include the following requirements, limitations, and criteria that, when used to implement the minimum requirements in Appendix 1 (or program approved by Ecology under the 2013 Phase I Permit) will protect water quality, reduce the discharge of pollutants to the MEP, and satisfy the State requirement under chapter 90.48 RCW to apply AKART prior to discharge:
+water quality, reduce the discharge of pollutants to the MEP, and satisfy the State requirement under Chapter 90.48 RCW to apply AKART prior to discharge:

 - (a) Site planning requirements

 - (b) BMP selection criteria

 - (c) BMP design criteria

 - (d) BMP infeasibility criteria

 - (e) LID competing needs criteria

 - (f) BMP limitations